AlmostEfficient/Solana-dev-roadmap/README.md

 ### Pathways/types/roads/areas

-For ease of understanding, I've split this roadmap into three types/areas.
+For ease of understanding, I've split this roadmap into three paths.
 This is **not** like front-end/back-end development, it's the things you'll likely be working on.

 The reasoning here is that most folks specialize by topic.
 If you're working on DeFi or trading front-ends, you probably don't care about NFT compression too much.